 Executive Director / Founder

 Tom Lapinski is a respected music industry professional living in the San Francisco Bay Area.
-Tom has produced over 2,500 concerts and events throughout California for over four decades.
+Tom has produced over 2,600 concerts and events throughout California over the past 45 years.
 He started producing at Bread & Roses in June of 1977 and by August, he was in San Quentin.
-He has served as a volunteer in San Quentin State Prison for 35 years.
+He has served as a volunteer in San Quentin State Prison for 44 years.
 In 1979, he and an inmate started the Freedom Foundation International (DBA Freedom Foundation) to work towards exonerating the wrongly convicted.
 This was the first organization to address this problem.
-In 2002, Tom started to bring At-Risk youths from Richmond, CA into San Quentin.
+In 2002, Tom started to bring at-risk youths from Richmond, CA into San Quentin.
 He founded Through the Bars Foundation to focus on support for the important inmate programs in San Quentin.

 Elmo Chattman, Jr was incarcerated for 33 years within the California State Prison System.
 During his years at San Quentin, Elmo was a published poet, short story writer and served as a reporter and then editor of the San Quentin News.
 In 1989, he earned a B.A. degree in Journalism from Antioch University, becoming one of the first three inmates to earn an undergraduate degree while incarcerated in San Quentin State Prison in its 137-year history.